aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/net/ocr-optimization/prepare-rectangles/_index.md

 ## Step 1: Set Up Your Document Directory

-Begin by specifying the directory where your documents are stored.
-Replace `"Your Document Directory"` with the actual path to your documents.
+Specify where your image files live and create an instance of the OCR engine.

 ```csharp
 // The path to the documents directory.